scttfrdmn/lens/apps/vscode/README.md

 ## Contributing

-This is part of the [aws-ide monorepo](https://github.com/scttfrdmn/aws-ide).
+This is part of the [lens monorepo](https://github.com/scttfrdmn/lens).
 See the main README for contribution guidelines.

 ## License